cloudspannerecosystem/spanner-truncate/README.md

 ## Import as a Go package

 You can also use spanner-truncate as a Go library from your Go application.
 The entry point is [Run](https://pkg.go.dev/github.com/cloudspannerecosystem/spanner-truncate/truncate#Run) function in `truncate` package.
+If you have some subsequent processes using a client, you can use [RunWithClient](https://pkg.go.dev/github.com/cloudspannerecosystem/spanner-truncate/truncate#RunWithClient).
+You can pass the externally generated client to the function and avoids the use of redundant clients.